Gro Harlem Brundtland: International career

 In 2006 Brundtland was a member of the Panel of Eminent Persons who reviewed the work of the United Nations Conference on Trade and Development (UNCTAD).
 In May 2007, UN Secretary-General Ban Ki-moon named Brundtland, as well as Ricardo Lagos (the former president of Chile), and Han Seung-soo (the former foreign minister of South Korea), to serve as UN Special Envoys for Climate Change.

 Brundtland's hallmark political activities have been chronicled by her husband, Arne Olav Brundtland, in his two bestsellers, Married to Gro (ISBN 82-516-1647-6) and Still married to Gro (ISBN 82-05-30726-1).

 In 2007, Brundtland was working for Pepsi as a consultant.

-Brundtland is a member of the Council of Women World Leaders, an international network of current and former women presidents and prime ministers whose mission is to mobilize collective action on issues of critical importance to women and equitable development.
+Brundtland is a member of the Council of Women World Leaders, an international network of current and former women presidents and prime ministers whose mission is to mobilise collective action on issues of critical importance to women and equitable development.

-Brundtland is also a member of the Club of Madrid, an independent organization of former leaders of democratic states, which works to strengthen democratic governance and leadership.
+Brundtland is also a member of the Club of Madrid, an independent organisation of former leaders of democratic states, which works to strengthen democratic governance and leadership.

 Brundtland is a founding member of The Elders, a group of world leaders originally convened by Nelson Mandela, Graça Machel and Desmond Tutu in order to tackle some of the world's toughest problems.
 Mandela announced the launch of the group on 18 July 2007 in Johannesburg, South Africa.
 Brundtland has been active in The Elders' work, participating in a broad range of the group's initiatives.
 She has travelled with Elders delegations to Cyprus, the Korean Peninsula, Ethiopia, India and the Middle East.
 Brundtland has also been involved in The Elders' initiative on child marriage, including the founding of Girls Not Brides: The Global Partnership to End Child Marriage.
 She was appointed Deputy Chair of the group in 2013 and was succeeded in this role by Ban Ki-moon and Graça Machel in 2018.

 Brundtland attended the Bilderberg meetings in 1982 and 1983.
 Her husband attended in 1991.

 In 2019, Brundtland served as co-chair with the WHO Global Preparedness Monitoring Board.